This Website

 And here is the Silver Mustang with the red ruby in the grip.
 The concept of the ruby jewel was carried over into the Stallion 45, but that was the last Nichols Cap Gun that had one.
 Notice that the mustang on the grip has a rider on it.

-CLICK ON BOX FOR MORE PHOTOS OF A SILVER MUSTANG BOX
+CLICK ON BOX FOR MORE PHOTOS OF MY SILVER MUSTANG BOX

 Photo by Jamie Linford

 Well, here's as nice a version as you are likely to see.
-A Mustang (without the jewel) and it just happens to be...THE TEX TAN VERSION!
+A Mustang (without the jewel-and notice that it doesn't say, "Silver Mustang" but only "Mustang") and it just happens to be...THE TEX TAN VERSION!
 Top that!
 Nichols was very friendly with Tex Tan in the very early days and was very happy to get somebody to sell their Cap Guns.
 Of course, when the big Stallion 45 hit the market, then everybody wanted a piece of the action.

 CLICK ON THE PHOTO TO SEE ANOTHER VIEW OF THE BOX